DaeganAppel/AIClass/README.md

 # AIClass
+# The FinalFiles Folder contains the Final Versions and is what should be naviagted to at the start.
 ## The Front page contains the very starter files that were used and tested

 ## The FinalFiles Folder contains the end result of what was created for the class